nureon22/flexy-components/docs/content/components/tabs.md

 title = 'Tabs'
 +++

-Tabs allow you to organize multiple views within a single container and display one view at a time.
+Tabs let you organize multiple views within a single container and display one view at a time.
+By default, a bottom-line indicator is used to show the selected tab, but a fill color can also be used instead.

 <!--more-->